-We're so proud of Abby, Carlos, Isaias, Josue, and Vanessa for being selected for this amazing opportunity!
+We're so proud of Abby, Carlos, Sami, Josue, and Vanessa for being selected for this amazing opportunity!

 Cook County Board President Toni Preckwinkle, Commissioner Alma E. Anaya, State Rep Theresa Mah, Alderman Byron Sigcho Lopez, and Alderman George A. Cardenas gathered with Rudy staff and students to celebrate the $80,000 grant awarded for our restorative justice programming.